Welcome to BA (Hons) Social Policy

 “Lincoln is a beautiful city, it instantly felt homely and safe.
 The staff are so helpful and friendly, I would definitely recommend it to other students!”Colleen Wall BA (Hons) Social Policy student

-This course offers opportunities to undertake voluntary, competitive work placements with a local council, providing experience of a professional policy environment, and a chance to observe how policy is set by central government and executed by local authorities.
+This course offers opportunities to undertake voluntary, competitive work placements, providing experience of a professional policy environment, and a chance to observe how policy is set by central government and executed by local authorities.
 Students are responsible for covering their own travel, accommodation, and general living costs during these placements.

 A diverse range of careers are open to Social Policy graduates.
 They may include roles in local government and the public sector, in policy development within parliament, lobbying or research with think tanks, or in the charity and not- for-profit sectors.
 Some graduates continue on to postgraduate study or professional training.